dicato/talks/django_boston_10_27_2016/index.rst

 Example Workflow (3/3): Configuring Two-Factor
 ==============================================

-If a user has created backup codes, they're disabled to the user.
-Note that each backup code can only be used once.
+* Backup codes are displayed if they've been generated.
+* Backup codes can be used only once.

 .. image:: setup-3.png
     :align: center